 This award is named in the honor of Gustave O. Arlt (1895-1986) who was the first president of the Council of Graduate Schools, former faculty member and Dean of the Graduate School at UCLA, and a scholar of German language and literature.
 Since 1972, this award is made annually to recognize a young scholar who has written a book that represents an outstanding contribution to scholarship in the humanities.

-The 2020 field of competition: The Arts (Art History/Criticism, Conservation, and Music)
+The 2021 field of competition: Linguistics and Philosophy.

-- The recipient must have taken the degree at a US or Canadian university.
+The recipient must have received the degree at a US or Canadian university.

-Important Guidance on Field Eligibility: Departments may submit a nomination that is interdisciplinary, so long as the book draws heavily from the methods and scholarship of the current year's field of competition (2020: The Arts (Art History/Criticism, Conservation, and Music).
+Important Guidance on Field Eligibility: Departments may submit a nomination that is interdisciplinary, so long as the book draws heavily from the methods and scholarship of the current year's field of competition (2021: Linguistics and Philosophy).
 Since CGS is not in a position to advise universities on the eligibility of particular works of scholarship, it is up to the nominator to determine whether the book sufficiently meets this criterion, and with the understanding that their nomination will be evaluated alongside other books in the field of competition.

 Each department can submit one nomination to the Faculty of Graduate and Postdoctoral Studies.
-Nominations must be submitted by 4:00 pm on Friday, 3 April 2020.
+Nominations must be submitted by 1 April 2021 at 4:00 pm PST.